The Inflation Reduction Act

 Annual out-of-pocket (OOP) threshold

 Medicare has set a maximum out-of-pocket cap on prescription drug costs.
 In 2025 that amount is $2,000.
-That means if your drug costs reach this amount, you won’t pay anything for your prescription drugs for the rest of 2025.
+In 2026, that amount will be $2,100.
+That means if your drug costs reach this amount, you won’t pay anything for your prescription drugs for the rest of the calendar year.
 Your monthly plan premium does not count toward this amount.
 This cap is specifically for Part D drugs.
 It does not apply to drugs covered under Medicare Part B. Payments for Part B drugs count towards your plan’s maximum out-of-pocket amount instead.

 The Medicare Prescription Payment Plan